PragatiShrivastava/PragatiShrivastava.github.io/_teaching/2014-spring-teaching-1.md

 <!--This is a description of a teaching experience.
 You can use markdown like any other post.-->

-Programming (Autumn 2025)
+Programming
 ======
-Undergraduate course, CSE IIT Bhubneswar.
+Undergraduate course, CSE IIT Bhubneswar (Autumn 2025).